BlueWolfNinja/wazuh-resources/bwn-venv/README.md

 # Establishing a shared Python 3 virtual environment for use with Blue Wolf Ninja scripts.
 Most Python scripts shared in this repository assume the presence of Python 3 and a virtual environment installed under `/venv/bwn/`.
 Individual scripts will be documented at the top of the file with their dependencies.
 Blue Wolf Ninja seeks to maintain a set of non-conflicting dependencies across all shared Python scripts that require a virtual environment.
-You are of course completely free to use whatever Python 3 interpreter you like with my shared scripts, with or without a virtual environment, as long as you work out the dependency details.
+You are of course completely free to use whatever Python 3 interpreter you like with BWN-shared scripts, with or without a virtual environment, as long as you work out the dependency details.
 I am just trying to provide as simple and non-conflicting of an experience as possible.

 ### 1. Ensure python3 with virtual environment support is in place.